phanbaominh/hotels/README.md

 ## Introduction

-- Access deployed version using this link: https://hotels-0j6j.onrender.com/hotels
+- Access deployed version using this link: https://hotels-0j6j.onrender.com/hotels.
+It is on free tier so take a while for the app to spin up

 ## Dependencies